-Widely considered a perennial vine, living and thriving in sub-tropical regions, but die-hard horticulturists can successfully grow the Moonflower plants as an annual in colder zones.
+Widely considered a perennial vine, living and thriving in sub-tropical regions, die-hard horticulturists can successfully grow the Moonflower plants as an annual in colder zones.

 Homeowners looking for plants that lend aesthetic appeal, as well as a truly unforgettable scent, can turn to the Moonflower for help.

 The elegant fragrance adds to the pleasant experience as you sip wine with friends, go out for a breath of fresh air or stroll outside in the late evenings.

 Those whose garden is their haven for rest will appreciate the stark white flowers on dark nights.

 Epiphyllum orchid cactus, also known as Queen of the Night or Moonflower cactus makes one unique flowering plant due to the fact that it is a night-blooming plant.

 You will never experience the beauty and fragrance of the Queen of the Night’s flowers unless you stay up late at night and waited for it to come.